jimhigson/oboe.js-dissertation/main/main.md

 benchmarking suite that runs under Node.js.
 One of the advantages of incremental parsing suggested in the introduction was a perceptual improvement in speed.
-The experiments do not direct measure user perception because it would require subjective judgement and human participants, an undertaking large enough to be a project in itself.
+The experiments do not directly gauge user perception because it would require subjective judgement and human participants, an undertaking large enough to be a project in itself.
-In lieu of perceptual experiments the benchmarks measure the time taken to provide the first output which correlates with how quickly the first interface elements may be drawn and should be a good proxy indicator of perceptual speed.
-Node is used to host the tests because it is a minimalist platform and should give repeatable results, whereas browsers are less predictable and may be running any number of simultaneous background tasks.
+In lieu of perceptual experiments the benchmarks measure the time taken to provide the first output.
+This correlates with how quickly the first interface elements may be drawn and should be a good proxy indicator of perceptual speed.
+Node is used to host the tests because it is a minimalist platform and should give repeatable results whereas browsers may be running any number of simultaneous background tasks and are less predictable.
 Node also has the advantage
 that small changes in memory use are not overwhelmed by a memory hungry environment.

-The benchmark involves two node processes, one acting as a REST client and the other as a REST server and mimics a REST service backed by a relational database.
+The benchmark involves two node processes, one acting as a REST client and the other as a REST server, mimicking a service backed by a relational database.
 Relational database client libraries pass data from a result cursor one tuple at a time to be used by the application, the service simulates this by writing out forty tuples as JSON objects, one